ProstateBRP/BRPRobot2021/WPI/server/README.md

     MESSAGE: Sending STATUS( EMERGENCY )
     MESSAGE: Socket closed.

-At the same time, you will see messages on the terminal for the NavigationTestSimulator, too.
+At the same time, you will see messages on the terminal for the NavigationTest, too.

     MESSAGE: ===== Step 1: START_UP =====
     MESSAGE: Sending STRING( CMD_0001, START_UP )